symfony/symfony-docs/book/forms.rst

 The good news is that, by default, Symfony embeds and validates CSRF tokens automatically for you.
 This means that you can take advantage of the CSRF protection without doing anything.
-In fact, every form in this chapter has taken advantage of the CSRF protection without doing anything!
+In fact, every form in this chapter has taken advantage of the CSRF protection!

-CSRF protected works by adding a field to your form - called ``_token`` by default - that contains a value that only you and your user knows.
+CSRF protection works by adding a field to your form - called ``_token`` by default - that contains a value that only you and your user knows.
 This ensures that the user - not some other entity - is submitting the given data.
 Symfony automatically validates the presence and accuracy of this token.